Our Classification Methodology

 - How does SICCODE.com verify classifications?

 Yes.
-ML-assisted ranking helps prioritize candidate codes and surface confidence signals.
-Specialists review and adjudicate exceptions where human review is required.
-The human review layer is part of the governed methodology. - How often is the classification data updated?
+ML-assisted ranking helps identify likely candidate codes and confidence signals.
+Specialists review exceptions, near-neighbor conflicts, public-company records, and correction requests when a judgment call is required. - How often is the classification data updated?